coleyr/PaintedLake/content/posts/bottom-of-the-lake-30.md

 ---
-title: Bottom of the Lake 3.0
+title: 'Bottom of the Lake 3.0'
 date: 2019-01-29
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---